Akela-Plugins/Akela/docs/_plugins/KeyLogger.md

 ## The output

-On the host, reading from the keyboard's serial port, one will be able to see the following output:
+On the host, reading from the keyboard's serial port (or using the *Serial Monitor* built into the Arduino IDE), one will be able to see the following
+output:

 ```
 KL: row=1, col=2, pressed=1, layer=0